 This is a big mistake.

-For example, if you want to improve your professional life or buiness then just focusing on being disciplined in your buiness is not going to give you good results.
+For example, if you want to improve your professional life or business then just focusing on self discipline in your business is not going to give you good results.

 Real Self-discipline is holistic.